Mixtec families stake claim to Oxnard coast

 Kroll said the Coastal Conservancy is hoping to have a draft plan ready within a few weeks and to present it at public meetings in June or July.

 Mark Hedin is a reporter for Ethnic Media Services.
-He has spent a lifetime in the newspaper business, with extensive experience at the San Francisco Examiner, the San Francisco Chronicle, the East Bay Times, Central City Extra, and SF State’s Golden Gater, as well as other papers.
+He previously wrote for the San Francisco Examiner, the San Francisco Chronicle, the East Bay Times, Central City Extra, and SF State’s Golden Gater, as well as other papers.